 TP.
 Or, if you want more advanced solutions, you can use

 special actions in the profile settings so you can switch between different profiles by button combinations mid-game.

-I can't control Steam's Big Picture when using a emulated DS4 / Steam doesn't detect my controller when it's emulated as a DS4, only when emulated as a Xbox 360
+Steam/Some emulator or app doesn't detect my controller when emulating a DS4, only when emulating a Xbox 360

 'X' game does not detect my emulated DS4 / my game is not showing PS button icons

 - First, double check if the game actually supports DS4 controllers and has native PS icons when played with a DualShock 4.
 There is no direct way to check this besides just testing, Googling around and looking at forums

 - If the game does not support DualShock 4/PS icons then that's in no way related to us and we can't do anything about it